oscarotero/d.js/README.md

 Parses html code.
 Returns an element or an array of elements

 * **html** A string with the code to parse
+* **forceArray** To return an array of elements even if just one element has been parsed

 ```js
 //parse one element